 I am a 52 year old with a Prader-Willi syndrome child, age 9.
 We both receive Supplemental Security Income (SSI) as well as Section 8 for housing and $15 a month in food stamps in Ohio.
-His father was just proven paternity and filed himself to pay child support (to wash his hands of me).
-I couldn’t afford attorney.
+His father has just proven paternity and filed himself to pay child support (to wash his hands of me).
+I couldn’t afford an attorney.
 We went to court last week and the case was continued when I told judge my son would always be dependent.
 His father is 60.
 He retired with a full pension from the Ford motor company.
 I don’t know if I should set up a trust instead of support?
 Is Aiden (my son) eligible for SSDI instead of SSI?

 This is complicated stuff and some issues can be different from state to state.
 I know attorneys are expensive but wonder if there are legal services or pro bono attorney services that may help.
 There also might be disability advocacy organizations near where you live that could help.

 That said, here’s a bit of information that could help.
-If your Aiden’s father pays child support, that is deemed to be income to your son for purposes of SSI.
+If Aiden’s father pays child support, that is deemed to be income to your son for purposes of SSI.
 As a result, he would lose a dollar of SSI for every dollar his father paid.
-If, instead, he funded a trust for Aiden’s benefit, that would not be income to Aiden and would not affect Aiden’s SSI.
+If, instead, he funded a trust for Aiden’s benefit, that would not be considered income for Aiden and would not affect Aiden’s SSI.